shwezhu/shwezhu.github.io/content/post/networking/002-host-file-dns-stub-resolver.md

 ---
-title: DNS Config Basics
+title: DNS Stub and Recursive Resolver - Config Files
 date: 2023-10-13 14:03:57
 categories:
-  - network
+ - networking
 tags:
-  - network
+ - networking
 ---

 ## 1. `/etc/hosts` and `/etc/resolv.conf`

-Before DNS, we had hosts files that held a list of the IP address of hosts you needed to know about.
+**Before DNS**, we had hosts files that held a list of the IP address of hosts you needed to know about.
 They're still a thing and are king, and **looked at first**.

 On Linux or a Mac, if you add this to `/etc/hosts`, facebook no longer exists: